actions/runner/docs/start/envubuntu.md

 $ sudo apt-get install git
 ```

-## Optionally Java if Tfvc
+## Optionally Java if using TFVC

-The agent distributes team explorer everywhere.
+The agent distributes Team Explorer Everywhere.

-But, if you are using Tfvc, install Oracle Java 1.8+ as TEE uses Java.
+But, if you are using TFVC, install Oracle Java 1.8+ as TEE uses Java.

 ## Etc